How Classes Work

 - Week 3 & 4 - Drums Focus.
 The group begin Rotations *please see Rotations Below

-- Week 7 - Rehearsing songs, learning anything new
+- Week 7 - Rehearsing songs as a band

-- Week 8 - Parents come invited to the session.
+- Week 8 - Parents are invited to the session.
 Kids teach the parents and kids share their learning.
 We perform a small item for the parents.

 - Week 1 - Recap on Term 1